novastera/llamacpp-rn/README.md

 > ⚠️ **WORK IN PROGRESS**: This package is currently under active development and not ready for production use.
 The implementation is incomplete and the package is not yet published to NPM.

+This library was greatly inspired by [llama.rn](https://github.com/mybigday/llama.rn) and aims to provide a thin wrapper around [llama.cpp](https://github.com/ggerganov/llama.cpp) to make it work seamlessly on mobile devices.
+The goal is to maintain a minimal abstraction layer while providing automatic CPU/GPU detection capabilities to simplify mobile development.

 ## Features

 - Run Llama-based models directly on device using React Native